knowledge-kitchen

 Email and messaging

-Should I email the professor?
+Should I email the instructor?

-What is the professor's email address?
+What is the instructor’s email address?

 If you do forward or re-send an old message for some reason, it’s a basic courtesy to add a sentence or two at the top explaining why you have decided to re-send the same message.